 Venue: Castlemere Community Centre.
 Tweedale Street, Rochdale OL11 1HH.
 View directions

-The Chair welcomed all to the meeting and reminded everyone of the need to adhere to the code of conduct for the duration of the meeting.
+Everyone was welcomed to the meeting and reminded of the need to adhere to the Code of Conduct for the duration of the meeting.

-Apologies had been received from Councillor Brett and two members of the public.
+Apologies had been received from Councillor Brett, L. Wardle (Enforcement Officer) and three members of the public.

 Greater Manchester Police including PACT meeting

-PCSO’s Beaver, Hussain and Mehboov attended the meeting for this item.
+Inspector Callaghan, PS Shirazi, PCSO 65125 and PCSO 70665 attended the meeting for this item.